duckyondiscord/Alang/README.md

 - Static Variables
 - Easy usage
 - Fast runtime
+# What is Alang?
+Alang is a C Interpreter written in Python.\
+The name comes from Array-language, because ur writing the code in an Array.\
 # Syntax
 Write your program like a csv, every keyword is seperated by a space.\
 When defining a functions/classes code, use tabs.